 307 FUNDAMENTALS OF SPEECH SCIENCE.
 F even years.
 A study of the anatomy and physiology of the speech organs, the acoustic characteristics of speech production, speech sound formation, and phonetic transcription utilizing the International Phonetic Alphabet.
 Prerequisite: 215.
-Mr. M. Vande Guchte.

-308 BASIC AUDIOLOGY AND AUDIOMETRY.
+308 Basic Audiology and Audiometry.
 S even years.
 A study of the fundamental aspects of hearing: the physics of sound, the anatomy of the ear, the nature of hearing and hearing impairment, and the testing of hearing.
 Prerequisite: 307, or permission of instructor.
-Not offered 1968-69.